gentakojima/emojione-picker-ubuntu/README.md

   4. Probably don't needed, but this fixes your depencencies if you get an error in the previous step: `sudo apt-get -f install`

 ### Standalone installer (should work on any distro!)

+This method does not require root access.
+If you run it as root, the picker will be installed for all users.

   1. Just run `./install.sh`
   2. If you want to uninstall it later, just issue the `./install.sh` again.